eluckie/mr-robogers-neighborhood/README.md

 beepBoop(5);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor, Luckie?", 4, 5]

+#### Describe beepBoopReverse();

+Test 1: "It should display array in reverse if user clicks 'reverse order' button rather than submit"
+Code:
+let name = Luckie;
+beepBoopReverse(5);
+Expected Output: [5, 4, "Won't you be my neighbor, Luckie?", "Boop!", "Beep!", 0]

 ## Setup/Installation Requirements

 * Clone this repository to your desktop